Updated July 2020

 - There is no one size fits all or perfect formula for your profile title.
 You have to compare it with your competitors to understand how specific or broad you’ll need to make it to get the best results

-- And most importantly: experiment with it
+- Most importantly: experiment with it